hani-bassi/foundation-components/README.md

 All version changes should obey [semantic versioning](https://semver.org/) rules.

 Include either `[increment major]`, `[increment minor]` or `[increment patch]` in your merge commit message to automatically increment the `package.json` version and create a tag.

+## Future Enhancements

+* Error reporting
+* Screenshots for component Readmes
+* Support for Working Copy

+Looking for an enhancement not listed here?
+Create a GitHub issue!